Structure, stability and spectral properties of seleno[n]helicenes (n = 1–10)†

-Structure, energy and spectral properties of neutral end substituted seleno[n]helicenes (n=1-10) are presented.
-Equilibrium structures are calculated applying B3LYP-D/6-311++G(d,p) method in DCM solvent considering a macroscopic solvent model.
-Single point energy calculations are also performed at MP2 level to improve the energy parameters.
-The study reveals that non-planar structures are preferred for neutral seleno[n]helicenes, n=3-10 and selenohelicene has helical structure with one complete turn.
-Excited state calculations are performed using Time-Dependent Density Functional Theory (TDDFT) to predict UV-Visible spectra in DCM solvent.
-Calculations suggest that dimerization of end substituted neutral selenohelicene system is not a favourable process; unsubstituted systems have a fair chance of dimerization though.
-Similar calculations are extended to radical cation of end substituted seleno[n]helicenes (n=1-10).
-Similar to neutral selenohelicene systems, it is predicted that radical cation of seleno[n]helicenes does prefer a non-planar structure leading to helical structure for n ≥ 3.
-In the charged system also one turn of helicality gets completed in case of selenohelicene radical cation.
-Excited state studies suggest that seleno[n]helicene radical cations have strong absorption in the range of far IR to near IR.
-Energy parameters clearly indicate that dimerization of even radical cation of end substituted selenohelicene system is not a favorable process in DCM solvent.
-Presence PF6- counter ion in DCM solvent also does not have much effect on dimerization.
-Overall, this study explores the effect of charge, size and substitution on the molecular and electronic properties of seleno[n]helicenes in search of Se based suitable material for applications as near infrared (NIR) electronic devices.
+The structure, energy and spectral properties of neutral end substituted seleno[n]helicenes (n = 1–10) are presented.
+Equilibrium structures are calculated by applying the B3LYP-D/6-311++G(d,p) method in DCM solvent considering a macroscopic solvent model.
+Single point energy calculations are also performed at the MP2 level to improve the energy parameters.
+The study reveals that non-planar structures are preferred for neutral seleno[n]helicenes, n = 3–10, and selenohelicene has a helical structure with one complete turn.
+Excited state calculations are performed using Time-Dependent Density Functional Theory (TDDFT) to predict UV-visible spectra in DCM solvent.
+Calculations suggest that the dimerization of an end substituted neutral selenohelicene system is not a favourable process; unsubstituted systems have a fair chance of dimerization though.
+Similar calculations are extended to radical cations of end substituted seleno[n]helicenes (n = 1–10).
+Similar to neutral selenohelicene systems, it is predicted that the radical cations of seleno[n]helicenes do prefer a non-planar structure leading to a helical structure for n ≥ 3.
+In the charged system also one turn of helicality gets completed in the case of the selenohelicene radical cation.
+Excited state studies suggest that seleno[n]helicene radical cations have strong absorption in the far IR to near IR range.
+Energy parameters clearly indicate that the dimerization of even the radical cation of the end substituted selenohelicene system is not a favorable process in DCM solvent.
+The presence of a PF6− counter ion in DCM solvent also does not have much effect on dimerization.
+Overall, this study explores the effect of charge, size and substitution on the molecular and electronic properties of seleno[n]helicenes in search of Se based suitable materials for applications as near infrared (NIR) electronic devices.